publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch16/schIII/m__us_usc_t29_s773.md

             (D) to provide support in the development of the individualized plan for employment;

-            (E) to provide support and expertise in obtaining information about rehabilitation and independent living programs, services, and resources that are appropriate; and
+            (E) to provide support and expertise in obtaining information about rehabilitation and independent living programs, services, and resources that are appropriate;

+            (F) to provide support and guidance in helping individuals with significant disabilities, including students with disabilities, transition to competitive integrated employment; and

-            (F) to understand the provisions of this chapter, particularly provisions relating to employment, supported employment, and independent living.
+            (G) to understand the provisions of this chapter, particularly provisions relating to employment, supported employment, and independent living.

         (3) __Award of grants__